-As China overtakes the U.S. as the world’s largest fashion market, Western brands and companies are increasingly trying to get to grips with Tmall — the Alibaba-owned e-commerce platform that has revolutionized e-commerce in China over the past decade, now reaching over 721 million monthly users across the mainland, Hong Kong, Macau and Taiwan.
+As China overtakes the U.S. as the world’s largest fashion market, Western brands and companies are increasingly trying to get to grips with Tmall — the Alibaba-owned e-commerce platform that has revolutionized e-commerce in China over the past decade, now reaching over 721 million monthly customers across China.

 In this new Glossy guide to Tmall, we examine the platform’s dominance on the world retail stage — from what brands have learned from selling there, to what’s fueling the site’s beauty boom, to how it made $30.8 billion in one day.